epfl-ada/ada-2023-project-advanceddataarsonists/README.md

 We downloaded a dataset of 500 highly curated tropes with corresponding characters from [TVTropes](https://tvtropes.org/) to enrich our personas data.

 ## Methods
+### T-tests
+To answer research question 4, we plan on using t-tests between the two groups of movies to uncover if there exists a significant difference between the groups' mean rating.
+We will also compute the 95% CI.
 ## Proposed timeline

 ## Organization